NikitaPozharskyi/CommandWorkflows.Infrastructure/README.md

-# TelegramBot.CommandWorkflows.Infrastructure
+# CommandWorkflows.Infrastructure
-Command Workflow pattern for external providers which implement exchanging messages 'one by one'
+Command workflow pattern for external providers that implement exchanging messages 'one by one'

-You can use it with any provider that use 'one by one' messaging to recognize and make system remember previous call to save commands execution chain
+You can use it with any provider that uses 'one-by-one' messaging to recognize and make the system remember previous calls to save commands execution chain

-In other meaning it is library that makes application stateful and can save intermediate state between calls.
+In other words, it is the library that makes the application stateful and can save intermediate states between calls.
-Provicer can be TelegramBot.
-It is knows as non scalable application.
+The provider can be a TelegramBot.
+It is known as a non-scalable application.

-## Example of using library
+## Example of using the library
-Here I create a simple console application and simulate 'one by one' messaging to test this library.
+Here, I create a simple console application and simulate 'one-by-one' messaging to test this library.
-First of all it should use Dependency Injection.
-It won't be working without it.
+First of all, it should use dependency injection.
+It won't work without it.
-We need to create a Command which implements ICommand or related to ICommand interfaces
+We need to create a command that implements ICommand or is related to ICommand interfaces.

-IAdminCommand, ISuperAdminCommand, IUserCommand
+IAdminCommand, ISuperAdminCommand and IUserCommand

-Following Command looks like:
+The following command looks like:

     public class TestCommand : IAdminCommand
     {